CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.2.4 Remote maintenance.md

 The use of remote maintenance must be adapted to the institution and planned as required in terms of technical and organizational aspects.
 At least the following aspects should be considered in resource planning:

-* Should remote maintenance take place in-band (ie within the normal IT network) or out-band (ie via a dedicated administration network)?
+* Should the remote maintenance take place in-band (ie within the normal IT network) or out-band (ie via a dedicated administration network)?
 In the case of increased protection requirements, it is advisable to carry out the remote maintenance from a dedicated administration network.
 * Which interfaces and protocols should be used?
 * What protection is required?
 Which protection goals have to be met?
 * Which auditing requirements have to be considered?